 Fortunately the first we were able to recover the deleted data.
 The second contested the billing with the credit card company.

-Please - be careful who you hire to repair your computer and be aware it is NOT Microsoft support!
+Please - be careful who you hire to repair your computer!

 Over these past dozen plus years we have dealt with the various manufacturer support a lot and not once were we asked ask to allow remote control!

 Regardless of what it may look like, if your computer suddenly shows a dire warning and a phone number, IT IS A SCAM!

 It may be very difficult.
 First, ask for a case number, a return phone number and extension.
 If they hesitate, be aware!
 If they do give you a phone, try and confirm that phone number is Dell, HP or whatever company you hope to talk to.

 Out of curiosity we did a Google search for "Dell support" and amazingly, many of the results were not Dell at all, the first three for HP support were not HP and the first three for Toshiba support were not Toshiba.